pingcap/docs/functions-and-operators/json-functions/json-functions-modify.md

 ## [JSON_ARRAY_APPEND()](https://dev.mysql.com/doc/refman/8.0/en/json-modification-functions.html#function_json-array-append)

-The `JSON_ARRAY_APPEND(json_array, path, val)` function appends values to the end of the indicated arrays within a JSON document at the specified `path` and returns the result.
+The `JSON_ARRAY_APPEND(json_array, path, value [,path, value] ...)` function appends values to the end of the indicated arrays within a JSON document at the specified `path` and returns the result.

 This function takes arguments in pairs, where each pair is a `path` and a `value`.